GiridharanS1729/Kec_Internal_Marks/README.md

 # Internal and External Marks Calculator 🎓

-Calculate internal and external marks based on tutorial and CAT scores for college assessments.
+Calculate internal and external marks based on tutorial and Internal Assesment marks for college.

 ## Description ℹ️